Measurement of the absolute efficiency of the X-ARAPUCA photon detector for the DUNE Far Detector 1: The X--ARAPUCA device

 \section{The X--ARAPUCA device}

 The X--ARAPUCA~(XA) is an improvement of the original concept of photon trapping inside a highly reflective box while using a wavelength shifting~(WLS) bar to increase the probability of collecting trapped photons onto a SiPM array.
 The ARAPUCA technology has been validated in the run--1 of the ProtoDUNE detector, that showed its superior performances in the photon detection efficiency compared to dip--coated shift lightguides (single or double)~\cite{DUNE:2020cqd}.
 In the XA the entrance window is a glass coated on the external side with a layer of p--Terphenyl~(pTP) ($\sim$500~$\mu$g/cm$^{2}$) to convert the incident 127 nm scintillation light into isotropically re--emitted 350 nm photons with an efficiency larger than 95\%.
 The re--emitted light reaches the WLS bar where it is further downshifted to the visible range~(430~nm), as illustrated in the schematic of Figure~\ref{fig:working}.
-The WLS re--emitted light can be trapped by total internal reflection~($\theta>56^{\circ}$) or escape~($\theta<56^{\circ}$) and be reflected by a multilayer thin--film dichroic filter coating deposited onto the inner side of the entrance window, whose cutoff is at 400 nm (Figure~\ref{fig:emission}); these trapped photons propagate towards the edges of the module where the Silicon Photo--Multiplier~(SiPM) photo--sensors are placed.
+The WLS re--emitted light can be trapped by total internal reflection~($\theta>56^{\circ}$) or escape the WLS bar~($\theta<56^{\circ}$) and be reflected by a dichroic filter and by a reflective surface.
+The filter is a multilayer thin-film coating deposited onto the inner side of the entrance window, whose cutoff is at 400 nm (Figure~\ref{fig:emission}).
+These trapped photons propagate towards the edges of the module where the Silicon Photo--Multiplier~(SiPM) photo--sensors are placed.
+Simulations of the X-ARAPUCA device~\cite{LPXAsim} showed the effectiveness of photon trapping inside the light guide and its dependence on factors such as light guide bulk transmittance, surface reflectiveness and optical coupling with the SiPMs.
 In DUNE, two different variants will be deployed: a double sided optical window variant, to equip the middle anode plane which collects scintillation photons from both the central drift volumes and a single sided variant to equip the two external anode planes.
 In this paper the single sided variant has been tested, in which the side opposite to the optical window is an opaque backplane lined inside with an extended specular reflector (ESR).
-In Figure~\ref{fig:emission} we show the emission spectra for Glass to Power~(G2P)~\cite{G2P} however, the EJ--286 manufactured by Eljen Technology~\cite{Eljen} is also used and a very similar spectra is obtained.
+Two different models for the WLS have been tested, the EJ-286 manufactured by Eljen Technology~\cite{Eljen} and the other custom designed and manufactured by Glass to Power (G2P)~\cite{G2P} in collaboration with INFN~\cite{INFN}.
+Figure~\ref{fig:emission} shows the emission spectra of both the G2P WLS and the primary wave length shifter.
+Earlier studies conducted at INFN showed the improved PDE performances of a smaller (or half-size) X-ARAPUCA device, embedding the G2P WLS than with the EJ286~\cite{PDE_XA_JINST}.
 The SiPM arrays are facing two of the sides of the WLS bar perpendicular to the entrance window.
-An image taken during the mounting process of an XA installed in NP02 is showed in Figure~\ref{fig:sc_FBK}.
+An image taken during the mounting process of an XA installed in Neutrino Platform 04 (NP04) is showed in Figure~\ref{fig:sc_FBK}.
 The SiPMs are evenly spaced and an ESR is placed between them on the left empty space on the mounting boards, so that photons reaching the edge of the module not hitting a SiPM are reflected back into the optical module.
 The SiPM active area is 6x6~mm while the light guide is 4~mm thick so that 1/3 of the area is exposed to the LAr allowing the detection of photons trapped by the dichroic filters.